A Coal Mine With A Spook To Its Name

 Although the mine shaft at Boldon Colliery has been filled in I am left wondering if the cries can still be heard and how lonely, sad, and terrifying it must be to be buried underground with no one ever to answer your cry for help… Ghost, or no ghost.

 The picture above is taken from that particular news clipping.
-Although the clipping has seen better days I managed to get some of it scanned the rest I have added to, adds a little atmosphere… I think!
+Although the clipping has seen better days I managed to get some of it scanned the rest I have added to give more of an atmosphere… I think!